 Gail Bierenbaum Women’s Leadership Council (GBWLC) Mentoring Program

 $1,000 annually ($500 per semester)

 The GBWLC mentoring program provides formal mentoring relationships for Rider women students to help them find success at Rider as well as empower students to succeed in life beyond college.
 Renewable for up to four years of study at Rider University.
-Application deadline for first-year students: February 1, 2020.
-Interviews will be held during Admitted Student Day, March 7, 2020.

 Learn more about other scholarships opportunities available.

 We help you navigate the financial aid process.